-Information for students arriving at Princeton University as of August 2, 2021.
+General information for students arriving at Princeton University

 Graduate and undergraduate students:

-- On the day of your arrival on campus or to the local area (or first thing in the morning on the next open clinic day if you arrive after the testing clinic has closed for the day), University Health Services will require you to take part in COVID testing.
+- If you are not exempt from testing due to a prior diagnosis, on the day of your arrival on campus or to the local area (or first thing in the morning on the next open clinic day if you arrive after the testing clinic has closed for the day), University Health Services will require you to take part in COVID testing on campus.
 The test will be a PCR test using a saliva sample.
 Do not eat, drink, smoke, or chew gum for 30 minutes prior to giving your saliva sample.

-- If it is your first time taking part in testing, you will need to come in person to the testing site to be walked through the process.
+- If it is your first time taking part in testing, you will need to come in person to the testing clinic to be walked through the process.

 - Guests helping you with move-in will not be allowed to accompany you to the testing clinic.